 Symptoms, when they occur, start 2-14 days after the mosquito bite.
 Those who become ill, can experience a flu-like illness with fever, headache, body aches and vomiting/diarrhoea.
 Some people may develop a rash.
-Very rarely meningitis or encephalitis (infection of the brain) can occur and may be fatal.
+Very rarely WNV also causes infection of the brain and its lining, (encephalitis or meningitis) and this may be fatal.

 There is no specific treatment for WNV.
 Most people recover without any treatment.
 Those who are very ill are treated symptomatically in hospital.